ROBERT SIEGEL, HOST:

 SIEGEL: That same schoolmaster wrote: Several times he has been in trouble because he will not listen, but will insist on doing his work in his own way.

 CORNISH: And so it seems, luckily, John Gurdon did not listen and did his work in his own way - well enough, to win the Nobel Prize.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.